cs10/fa24/discussion.md

 ---
-layout: default
+layout: page
 title: Discussion
+description: >-
-description: A list of all discussion worksheets and Solutions.
+    Discussion worksheets and solutions
-nav_order: 4
+nav_order: 3
 ---

 # Discussion

 This page will be updated with discussion Worksheets and Solutions throughout the semester.
-Recordings, when available, will also be posted here.
+Unfortunately, there is no recording this summer.
 <style>
   table {
     width: 100%;